veerrajukakarla434/vrk-core-java-programming/AdavncedJava_Interview_Questions_Part1.md

 * Just like @Repository, @Service is also a type of @Component.
 That means Spring will also automatically detect such beans.

-* **The @Service annotation represents that our bean holds some business logic.** Till date, it doesnít provide any specific behavior over @Component.
+* **The @Service annotation represents that our bean holds some business logic.** Till date, it doesn‚Äôt provide any specific behavior over @Component.

 * Still, **we should annotate the service-layer beans with the @Service annotation to make our intent clear.** Additionally, we never know if someday Spring chooses to add some specific functionality to it.

 #### Differences in NutShell:
-* Letís quickly sum up the differences between @Component, @Repository and, @Service:
+* Let‚Äôs quickly sum up the differences between @Component, @Repository and, @Service:

   * @Component is the most generic stereotype and marks a bean as a Spring-managed component
   * Both @Service and @Repository annotations are the specializations over the @Component annotation
   * @Repository is a stereotype used for persistence layer.
-It translates any persistence related exceptions into a Springís DataAccessException
+It translates any persistence related exceptions into a Spring‚Äôs DataAccessException
   * @Service is used for the beans at the service layer.
-Currently, it doesnít offer any additional functionality over @Component
+Currently, it doesn‚Äôt offer any additional functionality over @Component
-  * Itís always preferable to use @Repository and @Service annotations over @Component, wherever applicable.
-It communicates the beanís intent more clearly
+  * It‚Äôs always preferable to use @Repository and @Service annotations over @Component, wherever applicable.
+It communicates the bean‚Äôs intent more clearly
 ```Console
 So Nothing will happens if we declare we can do all operations and we will get results without any exception,
 But to get persistence related exceptions we should use @Repository